hardik-vala/charles/README.md

-# frankenbrat
+# CHARLES

-Frankenbrat is a sentence annotation tool
+CHARLES (CHAracter Resolution Label-Entry System) is a web-application for annotating characters in literary texts.